This post is a companion piece to Interior Monologue and focuses on authentic dialogue, particularly as it pertains to the romance genre.

 Two monologues on a subject will share fewer words in common than a dialogue on the same subject.

 Yes, your characters should sound different, but good dialogue depends on good listening.
 So it is the case when people are really engaged in conversation, they pick up on each other’s phrasing, even when they’re arguing.
 (Maybe especially when they’re arguing?
-“Oh, so you say your mother is saint?!”)
+“Oh, so you say your mother is a saint?!”)
 In other words, don’t worry if, in the dialogue, the hero and heroine are trading words or phrases.
 That’s natural.
 Just make sure there are other ways they distinguish themselves verbally.

 Authentic Dialogue: Tip #10